webplatform/docs/Beginners/html/index.md

 == An HTML Document with details about each components ==

-Ever wondered the utility of a web page, here are a few notes to help you understand their existence.
+Ever wondered the utility of the basic building blocks of a web page?
+Here’s a break down of the main components.

 You can copy and paste this code in a new file (e.g. <tt>index.html</tt>) and open it in a web browser.
 You should see only a white page with a big "Hello world" written in red.